 Gentle, AR, Nuhoglu, A, Arnold, MD & Smith, GB 2017, '3D printable optical structures for sub-ambient sky cooling', THERMAL RADIATION MANAGEMENT FOR ENERGY APPLICATIONS, Inaugural Symposium on Thermal Radiation Management for Energy Applications, SPIE-INT SOC OPTICAL ENGINEERING, San Diego, CA.View/Download from: Publisher's site

-Tai, MC, Gentle, AR, Arnold, MD & Smith, GB 2017, 'Optical anisotropy due to perpendicular azimuth serial bideposition', Proceedings of SPIE - Nanostructured Thin Films X, SPIE Nanoscience and Engineering, SPIE, USA.View/Download from: UTS OPUS or Publisher's site
+Tai, MC, Gentle, AR, Arnold, MD & Smith, GB 2017, 'Optical anisotropy due to perpendicular azimuth serial bideposition', Proceedings of SPIE - Nanostructured Thin Films X, SPIE Nanoscience and Engineering, SPIE, USA.View/Download from: Publisher's site

 © 2017 SPIE.
 Angled columnar structures produced by oblique angle deposition possess useful optical polarization effects.
 It is well known that this is due to structural anisotropy but the relative contributions of factors affecting this anisotropy are not fully understood in all cases.
 Serial bideposited films where the azimuth is changed during deposition can have greater birefringence if the azimuths are directly opposed.
 In contrast, in this article the properties of perpendicular azimuth films are studied: silicon films at tilt angles 50-80° were deposited and analyzed.
 Electron microscopy confirmed that the silicon nanostructures were formed off-axis, meaning they did not develop along the deposition axes but followed the averaged azimuth.
 Optical measurements confirm that the maximum birefringence occurs closer to glancing angles, and optical modelling demonstrates that in contrast to fixed azimuth films the birefringence in these perpendicular azimuth films is primarily modulated by depolarization factors.

-Bilokur, M, Gentle, A, Arnold, M, Cortie, MB & Smith, GB 2015, 'Optical properties of refractory TiN, AlN and (Ti,Al)N coatings', MICRO+NANO MATERIALS, DEVICES, AND SYSTEMS, SPIE Conference on Micro+Nano Materials, Devices, and Systems, SPIE-INT SOC OPTICAL ENGINEERING, Sydney, AUSTRALIA.View/Download from: UTS OPUS or Publisher's site
+Bilokur, M, Gentle, A, Arnold, M, Cortie, MB & Smith, GB 2015, 'Optical properties of refractory TiN, AlN and (Ti,Al)N coatings', MICRO+NANO MATERIALS, DEVICES, AND SYSTEMS, SPIE Conference on Micro+Nano Materials, Devices, and Systems, SPIE-INT SOC OPTICAL ENGINEERING, Sydney, AUSTRALIA.View/Download from: Publisher's site

-Gali, MA, Tai, MC, Arnold, MD, Cortie, MB, Gentle, AR & Smith, GB 2015, 'Plasmonic response in nanoporous metal: dependence on network topology', MICRO+NANO MATERIALS, DEVICES, AND SYSTEMS, SPIE Conference on Micro+Nano Materials, Devices, and Systems, SPIE-INT SOC OPTICAL ENGINEERING, Sydney, AUSTRALIA.View/Download from: UTS OPUS or Publisher's site
+Gali, MA, Tai, MC, Arnold, MD, Cortie, MB, Gentle, AR & Smith, GB 2015, 'Plasmonic response in nanoporous metal: dependence on network topology', MICRO+NANO MATERIALS, DEVICES, AND SYSTEMS, SPIE Conference on Micro+Nano Materials, Devices, and Systems, SPIE-INT SOC OPTICAL ENGINEERING, Sydney, AUSTRALIA.View/Download from: Publisher's site

 Modeling and experimental techniques for studying the impact of facades and roofing materials plus building layouts, on the UHI and interior energy use have been carried out for Sydney, which has a temperate zone climate.
 Cool roofing is treated as a multi-parameter sensitivity problem where changes in one of: solar reflectance, sub-roof R-value, and roof thermal mass (via material type or with phase change layers), plus change from cooling to heating season, alter the sensitivity of energy use and external surface temperatures to all of the other design settings.
 For high-rise layouts the issue of aspect ratio (height/spacing) plus spacing cover were considered.
 Special attention was paid to the night-time as an indicator of UHI problems and hence to flows of thermal radiation from the sky and from surfaces.
 Models needed to be accurate on this influence while a low cost, compact and portable technique for monitoring thermal radiation flows has been developed and calibrated using simultaneous full sky data from a pyrgeometer.
 An additional aspect of cool roofing has recently emerged involving modification to convective flow and cool air flow towards ground from varieties of multilayer roofing, including proliferation of solar modules on urban roofs, and additional layers involving polymer mesh or another solid layer.

 Bonnie, F, Arnold, MD, Smith, G & Gentle, AR 2013, 'Modes of interaction between nanostructured metal and a conducting mirror as a function of separation and incident polarization', Proc.
 SPIE 8818, Nanostructured Thin Films, Nanostructured Thin Films, SPIE, San Diego.
-USA, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+USA, pp. 1-10.View/Download from: Publisher's site

 The optical resonances that occur in nanostructured metal layers are modulated in thin film stacks if the nanostructured layer is separate from a reflecting conducting layer by various thickness of thin dielectric.